-The Group's financial liabilities include trade and other payables.
+The Group's financial liabilities include trade and other payables and derivative financial liabilities.
 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs.

-Subsequently, financial liabilities are measured at amortised cost using the effective interest method.
+Subsequently, trade and other payables are measured at amortised cost using the effective interest method.